I am a Research Scientist on the post-training team at fal.ai, where I work on large-scale diffusion models for image and video generation.

-I completed my PhD at
+I received my PhD and MSc from

 Koç University